 - 1. Referral The program participant is contacted by the Community Employment Services Intake Coordinator and is provided with information about program services and support options. - 2.
 Intake The Intake Coordinator conducts a pre-employment assessment that results in the identification of the program participants' work-related needs and preferences.
-The information gathered during the pre-employment assessment process is used to guide the program participant in making decisions about support needs, type of placement (individual versus group) and potential options based on the type of employment desired by the program participant.
-In addition, the program participant is given a handbook that outlines what is expected of program participants as well as what program participants can expect from the program and My Day Counts. - 3.
-Job Development Program Participants are given information regarding employment opportunities.
-The type of employment opportunities presented to individual program participants is based on the information available to the organization obtained during the individual meetings during the intake and assessment process.
-Areas of focus for placement will include the individual needs, preferences, and ability of the job seeker. - 4.
+The information gathered is used to guide each participant in making decisions about support needs, type of placement (individual versus group) and potential options based on the type of employment.
+In addition, the participant is given a handbook that outlines what is expected of program participant as well as what program participants can expect from the program and My Day Counts. - 3.
+Paid Work Experience Training & Job Development My Day Counts partners with various OC employers who allow program participants to gain valuable job skills and enhance their resumes all while getting paid minimum wage.
+This program helps participants develop the skills they need to secure employment and be effective in the workplace.
+Each opportunity simulates the workforce, provides real-world experiences and reinforces critical professional behaviors.
+During this phase, participants are also given information regarding employment opportunities and are assisted with resume development, interview preparation, and with application forms. - 4.
 Employment Once the program participant is placed in a job of his/her choice, support staff will continue to provide information to the program participant that enhances employment and ultimately career options through short and long term job coaching and the setup of a natural supports with employers after a person has been hired.
 Additionally, program participants are advised of their rights and the My Day Counts Grievance Procedure on an annual basis.